nefedov-yury/BEAN/workdir/phieta/00_readme.txt

 // fit it by a straight line
 // -> eff_sig.pdf

+mass_KK_fit.cc
+// fit distributions M(K+K-) for data
+// NOTE: see also PsipJpsiPhiEta/mass_kk_fit.cc and mkk_fitch2.cc
+// -> outputs:
+//    'mkk_inter/' for interference model BW with Argus
+//    'mkk_noint/' for model with sum BW + Argus

 cross_section.cpp:
-// estimating the cross-section values from the data after subtracting
+// estimating the cross-section values from the data:
-// the side-band events
+// I ) sinple subtraction of the side-band
+// II) after mass_KK_fit.cc
-//  1) efficiency of phi-eta selection (on the base of MCGPJ)
+//  *) plot efficiency of phi-eta selection on the base of MCGPJ
-//     -> eff_12/18/R/all.pdf in
+//     -> eff_12/18/R/all.pdf
-//  2) cross-section for each energy point
+//  *) plot/print cross-section for each energy point
 //    -> cp_12/18/R/all.pdf
 //    -> cs_results.h   : cpp-code with cross-section and energies
 //    -> cs_results.txt : final tables

-mass_KK_fit.cc

 //--------------------------------------------------------------------
 Study of uncertainties